ionian-wind/dmh-pwa/dice_notation.md

   - `!r`: Recursive explosion (exploded dice can explode again) (`1d6!r`)
   - `!N`: Explode on custom value or higher (`1d10!7` explodes on 7+)
   - Example: `1d6!`, `1d10!7`, `2d6!p`
+  - **Limitation:** To prevent infinite chains, the total number of exploding rolls is limited to 99 per roll expression.
+If this limit is reached, rolling simply stops.
 - **Compounding Dice:**
   - `!!`: All explosions are summed into a single value (`4d6!!`)
   - Example: `3d6!!`